 Chromebooks are designed to start up quickly and should not be left on continuously, especially when stored in a sleeve or confined space, as heat buildup can damage components and shorten their life.
-When not using the Chromebook it should be completely powered down.
+When not using the Chromebook, it should be completely powered down.
+Closing the cover does not power it down, powering off is done from the system menu or by pressing the power button.